guoqiao/blog/_posts/2016-01-01-ansible-notes.md

 ## Features

-* No client installation required on target machine
+* No client installation required on target machine(need python)
 * Target machine can be windows, with PowerShell
-* Only supports Python2 so far
 * Control machine can not be windows
 * Use YAML